archive/github-actions-slack/README.md

 From: https://help.github.com/en/github/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions

-### Why did you build your own?

-It was a good way to learn more about Github Actions

 ### Why JavaScript and not Shell/etc?

 _"JavaScript actions can run directly on any of the GitHub-hosted virtual machines, and separate the action code from the environment used to run the code.
 Using a JavaScript action simplifies the action code and executes faster than a Docker container action."_